Personal training is a rewarding profession; it helps you make a good income and allows you to transform lives.

 Step 4: Do a Dry Run

-Before going full steam ahead with your client, you want to slowly ease them into the training and program you’re going to be implementing.
+Before going full steam ahead with your client, you want to slowly ease them into the training and program you will implement.

 You can achieve this by doing a dry run of sorts.

-Giving them a teaser of what’s to come once the intensity ramps up to normal levels.
+Giving them a teaser of what’s to come once the intensity ramps to normal levels.

 You can do this by giving a session with a decreased intensity and/or volume of the program they will be doing.